JoyRichardson/Living-in-Nashville/README.md

 #  Living in Nashville

 ## Overview
 We want to predict why people live in certain areas of Nashville.
 Since there is no known output, we will use unsupervised learning and share our findings with data visualizations.
+We started with a housing dataset, then investigated school enrollment and rankings, and social features such as parks and restaurants.
+We will combine the datasets and investigate to determine common denominators that drive decisions on where to live in/around Nashville.

 ## Resources
 Kaggle dataset:  https://www.kaggle.com/tmthyjames/nashville-housing-data/activity</br>